-10 Marvel Superheroes You May Not Know Had Gay Storylines
+10 Marvel Superheroes You May Not Know Had Queer Storylines

-With a promise to bring diversity (and some queer superheroes) to Phase 4 of the Marvel Cinematic Universe, many LGBTQ fans are awaiting the MCU’s first gay on-screen superhero.
-And while the films have included hints of both Valkyrie’s and Deadpool’s bi-/pansexuality, we’ve yet to see a gay Marvel character truly embrace their sexuality on-screen.
+With a promise to bring diversity (and some queer superheroes) to Phase 4 of the Marvel Cinematic Universe, many LGBTQ fans are awaiting the MCU’s first gay Marvel superhero.
+The films have included hints of both Valkyrie’s and Deadpool’s bi-/pansexuality, sure, but we’ve yet to see a gay Marvel character truly embrace their sexuality on-screen.
 Where are all the queer superheroes?
+Well, we’re getting our very first one in Eternals, currently on the docket for November 2021.

-But let’s take a look at 10 Marvel superheroes who have had gay storylines in the comics throughout the years.
-Some of these may even shock you.
+But leading up to November, let’s take a look at 10 Marvel superheroes who have had gay storylines in the comics throughout the years.
+Some you likely have heard of, while others may shock you.

 Here are 10 queer superheroes who have had gay Marvel comic book storylines in the past (or, in some cases, the present).